Home Home Remedies Health 16 Types of Tea and Their Benefits: A Complete Guide for Better Health

 2. Black Tea

-• Reduce blood pressure
+• May help maintain blood pressure

-Popular Variants: Assam, Darjeeling, Earl Grey.
+Popular Types: Assam, Darjeeling, Earl Grey

 12 Types of Tea and Their Benefits: A Complete Guide for Better Health